Early childhood education: Kolb's experiential learning theory

 David Kolb's experiential learning theory, which was influenced by John Dewey, Kurt Lewin and Jean Piaget, argues that children need to experience things to learn: "The process whereby knowledge is created through the transformation of experience.
 Knowledge results from the combinations of grasping and transforming experience."
 The experimental learning theory is distinctive in that children are seen and taught as individuals.
 As a child explores and observes, teachers ask the child probing questions.
 The child can then adapt prior knowledge to learning new information.

 Kolb breaks down this learning cycle into four stages: concrete experience, reflective observation, abstract conceptualization, and active experimentation.
 Children observe new situations, think about the situation, make meaning of the situation, then test that meaning in the world around them.

+Bronfenbrenner's ecological systems theory

+Similar to Kolb's experiential learning theory, which emphasizes a child's relationship with the world around them, Urie Bronfenbrenner's Ecological Systems Theory considers the ways in which systems at various levels impact an individual's development.
+The five levels, in his view, are: